 Are you getting your money’s worth?

 In this particular, financially precarious time, this question becomes more pertinent and worth asking yourself.
 Are you getting the most out of the money you are putting into the system?
 This is where the Affordable Care Act comes into play.
-Where the apparent controversy over “free” contraception finds itself.
+It’s where the apparent controversy over “free” contraception finds itself.
 Is contraception free?
 Are other preventative and basic care provisions free?
 No. You, as an insurance policyholder, are paying into a system on a monthly basis whether you use it or not.

 As the system is set up now, if you partake in those services, you are required to pay an additional amount for those services on top of the monthly payments currently being paid.
-Furthermore, insurance companies, before the health care reform, spent a large percentage of those consumer premiums on non-medical costs – or the medical loss ratio – such as high pay for management, administrative costs, marketing and of course profits for shareholders.
+Furthermore, insurance companies, before the health care reform, spent a large percentage of those consumer premiums on non-medical costs – or the medical loss ratio – such as high pay for management, administrative costs, marketing and, of course, profits for shareholders.

 However, now with the implementation of the Affordable Care Act these companies are required to devote at least 80% of those premium dollars to customers’ health care.
 If this does not occur then the difference is returned to individual in the form of premium discounts or rebate checks beginning this year.
-The health care reform also requires a number of preventative care services be covered free of additional charges to policy holders.
+The health care reform also requires a number of preventative care services be covered without additional charges to policy holders.
 These include but are not limited to;

 While the controversy rages on with the misinformation feathers a-flyin’ distracting many of us from the realities, the focus is lost among the revolving door recriminations.
 So much emphasis is placed on who’s paying for what, attempting to direct public anger at one particular group or another but when it comes down to it, the one paying for it is much closer to home.
 And that is the one who should be asking, “Am I getting my money’s worth, yet?”